zhol0777/is-this-good/README.md

 ## Switch openers

-A Cherry-style switch opener does not open wingwatch housings, and a winglatch style opener does not open up Cherry-style switch tops.
+A Cherry-style switch opener does not open winglatch housings, and a winglatch style opener does not open up Cherry-style switch tops.

 | Opener                                                                                                                            | Winglatch top housing                                                     | 4 pin top example                         |
 | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- | ----------------------------------------- |